vetty88/google-books/client/README.md

 Keep in mind the downsides of this approach:

-* None of the files in `public` folder get post-processed or minified.
+* None of the files in `public` folder get book-processed or minified.
 * Missing files will not be called at compilation time, and will cause 404 errors for your users.
 * Result filenames won’t include content hashes so you’ll need to add query arguments or rename them every time they change.